AshLaw96/Sonic-Stack/TESTING.md

 Feature-by-Feature Testing:

-- Navigation: I ensured smooth transitions between each section and the links directed to the correct destination.
+- Navigation: I ensured smooth transitions between each section and that each button directed to the correct destination.
 - Responsive Design: I've checked for compatibility across multiple devices and screen sizes.
 - Portfolio Display: I have verified that every page is properly showcased with accurate descriptions, images, and links.
 - Game area: I confirmed that the game worked as intended on different devices and screen sizes.